Bztvuy/Frankenstein/README.md

 This is a bare metal NES emulator for the Raspberry Pi 3 Model B originally developed as an academic project at Sherbrooke University in Quebec, Canada

+## Download

+See the latest release for more information

 ## Building

 ### Required software (for any build)